AndrewKLeech/DataVis/README.md

 Repository for OOP assignment for data visualization

 About:
-This program reads in a jpg file that contains the colors red, green, blue, black, and white.
+This program reads in a jpg file that contains 139 different colors.
-The final version of this program should be able to read more colors and inlcuded pic.jpg file will have more colors in it in the final version.
+The final version of this program should inlcude a image file which will have more colors in it.

-It will read more colors when I find the best way to do so.
-I also am trying to sort the pixels in the picture so that all of color 1 pixels will be printed first, then color 2 and so on.
+It has three modes:
+1/ Display amount of each color in the form of a bar chart 2/ Display all pixels sorted by color
+3/ Display orignal image

+These modes are still to be updated such as showing the amount of pixels of each color on the bar chart and fixing minor issues with the pixel sort.